ShawxingKwok/Tracer/README.md

-# Tracer (almost finished)
+# Tracer
 Generates extensional properties orienting to inner traceable elements, and replaces traditional dependency injection tools like dagger, kodein and koin.

 ## `Kotlin Native` and `Kotlin JS` are not supported.
-Because they lack `context receiver`, which is essential in this tool.
+Because they lack `context receiver` which is essential in this tool.

 ## Usage